-In mid-January, the CDC revised its full list of mask recommendations, including updates that describe types of masks and respirators that can be used to prevent transmission of SARS CoV-2, the virus that causes COVID-19.
-The CDC says some types of masks and respirators, such as N95s and KN95s, provide more protection than others, but recommends that you wear the most protective mask you can that fits well and that you will wear consistently.
+The guidelines came a month after CDC recommendations in January, when Omicron was surging, that provided specifics on the types of masks and respirators that can be used to prevent transmission of SARS CoV-2, the virus that causes COVID-19.
+They specified that some types of masks and respirators, such as N95s and KN95s, provide more protection than others, but advised wearing the most protective mask that fits well and that you will wear consistently.

-“There is still a lot we don’t know, especially as the new variants continue to emerge,” says Carlos Oliveira, MD, PhD, a Yale Medicine pediatric infectious diseases specialist who recommended people hold on to their masks regardless of their vaccination status even in late Spring 2021, when the CDC eased its recommendations as the virus seemed to be waning, before Delta—and then Omicron—became the dominant variants.
+“There is still a lot we don’t know, especially as the new variants continue to emerge,” says Carlos Oliveira, MD, PhD, a Yale Medicine pediatric infectious diseases specialist.
+In Spring 2021, when the virus seemed to be waning, Dr. Oliveira had recommended people hold on to their masks in case they needed them again, which they did when the Delta variant surged that summer.
 “There could be spikes in [coronavirus] transmission for a variety of reasons,” he said.

-You can wear a mask to protect yourself during cold and flu season
+You might still wear a mask to protect yourself during cold and flu season

-Cases of respiratory syncytial virus (RSV), a common respiratory virus that can be serious in children, immunocompromised people, and older adults, was ticking upwards in some places in the U.S. “It’s problematic because we are still in the COVID-19 mindset, so anyone who is sneezing or has a runny nose may think they need to get tested for COVID-19,” says Dr. Shenoi.
+Cases of respiratory syncytial virus (RSV), a common respiratory virus that can be serious in children, immunocompromised people, and older adults, ticked upwards in some places in the U.S. last year.
+“It’s problematic because we are still in the COVID-19 mindset, so anyone who is sneezing or has a runny nose may think they need to get tested for COVID-19,” said Dr. Shenoi at the time.
 “It’s particularly hard for parents.
 Under normal circumstances—before COVID-19—kids would have a sniffle going on from November to March, and we knew to expect that.”

 Making a personal choice about masks

-Mask mandates, which have been discussed as an infection prevention strategy at the local, state, and national levels, have not been popular among everyone in the U.S., where individualism prevails.
+Mask mandates, which have been part of the COVID-19 infection prevention strategy at local, state, and national levels, have not been popular among everyone in the U.S., where individualism prevails.
 “I’m not sure it has sunk in how interconnected we are—that what one person does affects the next person, affects the neighborhood, affects two people down the chain—and all that can have consequences,” Dr. Shenoi says.

 At the same time, maybe COVID-19 has led some Americans to think about masks in a new way, Dr. Shenoi adds.
+This could be a helpful attitude if the CDC finds it necessary to change its recommendations again—in favor of masks.
 “Now that we’ve lived through this, I think masks are much more familiar to us.
 We know how easy it is—how straightforward it is—to wear a mask.
 We’ve learned that this is doable.”